 If you could go back and offer yourself some positive advice at the start of your journey what would you say?

 The biggest advice I would give my past self is to love your skin and never give up hope as cliche as it sounds.
-There will be days where you feel beautiful and other days where you won’t but that’s okay, the next day will be a new day and you can start all over again, just don’t give up.
+There will be days where you feel beautiful and other days where you will not, but that is okay, the next day will be a new day and you can start all over again, just don’t give up.
 Self-love takes practice, and you will get there eventually.
 Here are three main steps that I do almost every day and wished I started sooner.

 - Stop comparing yourself to other people.
 You are unique and no one does YOU better than you.
 Know that social media is a place full of photoshop and filters.
-It’s not real.
+It is not real.

 - Say loud affirmations.
 Treat yourself like you would treat your best friend.
 Compliment yourself loudly so your body and soul can hear how much you love and appreciate yourself.
 We never have enough of it.

-My followers need words of reassurance whether that be through DM’s, captions or videos - they also enjoy my light-hearted videos that humourise and normalise acne and informative skincare/health related posts to pull them in the right direction.
-The combination of these helps them cope through their acne journey.
+My followers need words of reassurance whether that be through DM’s, captions or videos - they also enjoy my light-hearted videos that normalize acne and informative skincare/health related posts to pull them in the right direction.
+The combination of these help them cope through their acne journey.
 I also reinforce the notion that progress is not linear, so encouraging them to push on whenever they face a setback.

 Here at AMPERNA® we understand the emotional challenges you may face on your skin journey.
 Our founder Kiri personally struggled with acne and perioral dermatitis.